Peebles High School, Peeblesshire: Incipience

-Twentieth Century
+20th century

-In 1901 there were about 100 students in the "upper part of the school" now known as "Peebles and County High school".
-The Education Act of 1908 finally allowed grants to children allowing them to remain in school.
-By 1910 the school was a single story building consisting of a number of rooms off of a single corridor, where the science labs now exist.
+In 1901, there were about 100 students in the "upper part of the school" then known as "Peebles and County High School".
+The Education (Scotland) Act 1908 finally allowed grants to children, allowing them to remain in school.
+By 1910, the school was a single-storey building consisting of several rooms in a single corridor, where the science labs now exist.

-By 1927 there were approximately 200 pupils in the school and 12 staff, however by 1935 the Preparation department was closed and pupils transferred to Kingsland and Halyrude.
+By 1927, there were approximately 200 pupils in the school and 12 staff, however by 1935 the Preparation department was closed and pupils transferred to Kingsland and Halyrude.
 Lack of accommodation beyond the age of 14 at these schools meant that a decision was made to expand the Burgh and County School in 1936.
 The new addition to the school known as the "36 block" was completed in 1938, This now meant all pupils over the age of 12 were expected to attend.
 There were extensive sports fields around the school, allowing a wide access to sport.

 The beginning of World War Two saw a large influx of evacuees to "safe" Peebles, adding six air raid shelters to the school playground and a necessity to turn playing fields into vegetable allotments.
-The Education Act of 1947 saw the roll increase to 400, as students were now to remain at school until age 15.
+The Education Act 1947 saw the roll increase to 400, as students were now to remain at school until age 15.
 At this time there was also an increase of students remaining into the 6th year.

 The next significant structural change, due to the pressure on accommodation and the leaving age increasing to age 16, was the "Tower, dining room and technical block".
-These were added at a cost of £443,000 in 1970.
+These were added at a cost of £4,430,000 in 1970.
 Even then Modern studies and History resided in Huts which remained until 1999.
-There were as many as 13 huts at Peebles High School at this time.
+There were as many as 3 huts at Peebles High School at this time.

-Twenty-First Century
+21st century

-Due to the aforesaid pressure for space, the Millennium Wing was born, built behind the 36 block.
-This modern building consisted of an innovative two level development with an open and bright congregational space known as the "Atrium".
-By 2000 the school had over 80 teachers and in excess of 1000 pupils.
+Due to the aforementioned pressure for space, the Millennium Wing was built behind the 36 block.
+This modern building consisted of an innovative two-level development with an open and bright congregational space known as the atrium.
+By 2000, the school had over 80 teachers and in excess of 1000 pupils.

-By 2014, in an effort to increase access to sport, the school led an extensive campaign by the Head teacher and its community to generate a new, state of the art sports facility, funded in partnership with SBC and Sports Scotland, costing £4.8m.
-This extended the sports curriculum and resulted in a Gold Level Award in recognition of what was now on offer not just to students but the whole community.
+By 2014, in an effort to increase access to sport, the school led an extensive campaign to generate a new, state-of-the-art sports facility, funded in partnership with Scottish Borders Council and Sportscotland, costing £4.8m.

 November 2019 fire and aftermath

-On 28 November 2019, the additional needs, art and P.E. departments were significantly damaged by a fire, with wilful fire raising being the reported cause.
+On 28 November 2019, the additional needs, art and physical education departments were significantly damaged by a fire, with wilful fire raising being the reported cause.
 All staff and students were evacuated safely.
 The next morning, the fire was brought under control.

 On 4 July 2022, the Scottish Borders Council approved the construction of a £46,000,000 school to replaced the damaged one.
+The new building was completed in November 2025, at a reported cost of £61 million.